 For images of examples you can also check out my Water Harvesting Image Galleries.

-For maps of major watershed boundaries in North America, Europe, and the globe click here.
+For maps of major watershed boundaries in South America and Europe, click here.

-Check out Veins of America, watershed maps showing the vein-like network of rivers and streams in the continental 48 U.S. states.
+Check out the Veins of America watershed maps by Fejetlenfej, showing the vein-like network of rivers and streams in the continental 48 U.S. states.

 For more on how we can do this on our own sites and within our own neighborhoods…